 The Platinum Party at the Palace will see more than 5,000 street artists, theatre, music and circus performers celebrate 70 years of the Queen’s reign.
 A live concert at Buckingham Palace will feature some of the world’s top musicians and artists, including George Ezra, with the concert shown on big screens across Britain.

-Visitors will be welcomed to join the Big Jubilee Lunch, with events taking place across Britain, at locations from village greens to specially organised festivals.
+You will be welcomed to join the Big Jubilee Lunch, with events taking place across Britain, at locations from village greens to specially organised festivals.
 Windsor is planning the world’s longest picnic table (the minimum would be 500m-long table to seat some 1,600 people).
 The very long table will run from Cambridge Gate, down the Long Walk towards the Copper Horse, a monumental statue of King George III.

 Sequins and pom-poms at the ready.
 The Platinum Jubilee Pageant will feature some 5000 people from the UK and Commonwealth, bringing a big burst of colour and sound to the streets of London.

-Visitor can also rub shoulders with local punters as pub opening will be extended until 1am.
+You can also rub shoulders with local punters as pub opening will be extended until 1am.